-They are also the ultimate container for growing trailing varieties of exotic plants whether they are flowers, vegetables or even interesting foliage.
+They are the ultimate container for growing trailing varieties of exotic plants whether that’s flowers, vegetables or even interesting foliage.

-- Line the basket with fresh moss or a special liner made from cardboard, fibre or foam.
+- Line the basket with a thick layer of fresh moss or use a manmade liner.

 - Place a saucer in the bottom of the basket to stop water draining straight through.